rust-lang/rfcs/text/0000-advance-security-disclosure.md

 external to the organization without explicit permission from the WG.

-Organizations must take appropriate steps to protect the confidentiality of advance notifications and of all comminications and materials associated with them.
+Organizations must take appropriate steps to protect the confidentiality of advance notifications and of all communications and materials associated with them.
 If the organization already has established procedures for dealing with confidential information received from partners, those procedures should at least apply (in addition to any other procedure deemed necessary).